sakuli/sakuli.github.io/content/docs/01_getting_started.md

 ## Installation

-The following steps are required to set up Sakuli with multiple browsers.
+The following steps are required to set up Sakuli to work with multiple browsers.
 Once the initial setup is done, we will dive right into our first test.

 ### WebDriver Installation